EVOKE: Emotion Vocabulary Of Korean and English: Future Applications

 \subsection{Theory-Driven Selection of Words}

-The database is theory-neutral, adaptable to diverse theoretical perspectives and research aims.
-Emotion words could be selected to curate experimental stimuli for studies on embodiment of emotions, the acquisition of emotion words, and emotion word processing in the brain.
-They can also support computational applications such as sentiment analyses and emotion recognition in texts.
+This dataset is theory-agnostic, as it does not commit to a single theoretical stance on how emotion words should be defined.
+Researchers can apply their preferred annotation criteria to select emotion words that align with their theoretical perspectives and research needs, enabling the curation of experimental stimuli for both emotion research and computational studies of emotion word semantics.

 A conservative approach to selecting words from the dataset applies decision criteria from prior studies.
-Specifically, a word should (1) be acceptable in ``I feel'', ``They feel'', and ``I am'' sentences, but not in ``It feels'' context (Section~1; \texttt{yes} for \textsc{acpt}1, \textsc{acpt}2, \textsc{acpt}4; \texttt{no} for \textsc{acpt}3); (2) if acceptable in ``It feels'', express human evaluation rather than an inanimate subject’s experience (Section~2; \texttt{no} for \textsc{exp}5 and \texttt{yes} for \textsc{exp}6); and (3) not denote pure bodily sensations, behavioral expressions, or non-emotional epistemic states (Section~3; \texttt{no} for \textsc{excl}9--11).
+Specifically, (1) a word should be acceptable in ``I feel'', ``They feel'', and ``I am'' sentences, but not in ``It feels'' context (Part 1; \texttt{yes} for \textsc{acpt}1, \textsc{acpt}2, \textsc{acpt}4; \texttt{no} for \textsc{acpt}3); (2) if acceptable in ``It feels'', it should express human evaluation rather than an inanimate subject’s experience (Part 2; \texttt{no} for \textsc{exp}5 and \texttt{yes} for \textsc{exp}6); and (3) it should not denote pure bodily sensations, behavioral expressions, or non-emotional epistemic states (Part 3; \texttt{no} for \textsc{excl}9--11).

 Applying these criteria yields 425 single-word emotion adjectives in Korean and 317 in English.
 Examples of excluded words include \textit{mean} (\textit{못되다} (\textit{mottwaeta}) in Korean), which feels unnatural in ``I feel X'', and \textit{clueless} (\textit{어리둥절하다} (\textit{ŏritungchŏlhata}) in Korean), which denotes a non-emotional epistemic state.